gurnitha/django-react-postagram-api/README.md

         NEXT:

-        Part 2: Authentication and  Authorization using JWTs
+        2: Authentication and  Authorization using JWTs

+#### 2. Authentication and Authorization Using JWTs

+        Activitas:

+        1. modified:   README.md